 The following are the status updates of the Actionable Improvement Plans that were identified in the ISER and recommendations from the Accreditation Team during their evaluation of the GCC in March 2012 relevant to Standard I.

 Standard 1B2.
 Engage all stakeholders in the College’s continuous planning processes so that there is a clear understanding of roles and expectations among all constituents.

+Feedback: The list of evidence included here are excellent examples of when the College engaged all stakeholders in our continuous planning processes; however, there should be a narrative included which speaks about the outcomes of these events.
+Walk the reader through the process of who and how these events help support constituent understanding of roles and expectations in planning.
+All evidence should be located at the bottom of the page in a footnote.
+Please remember to tap on AIER as a resource for linking your electronic documents within these reports AHEAD of time.

 ISMP focus groups were held in September, October, and November 2012, to inform the campus community about the ISMP.